Anmol-G-K/bidirectional-dcdc-solar/README.md

 # bidirectional-dcdc-solar
-Design and Implementation of a High-Efficiency Bidirectional DC-DC Converter for Solar Battery Charging
+Design and Implementation of a High-Efficiency Bidirectional 4-switch Synchronous Non-Isolated Buck-Boost DC-DC Converter for Solar Charging